meditationstuff/protocol_1/index.md

 * <a href="#158db">ball of string analogy and more on posture and feedback loops</a>
 * <a href="#advanced-postures-and-pitfalls">advanced postures and pitfalls</a>
 * <a href="#neutral-postures-somatization-desomatization">neutral, elongated, light-but-almost-hanging postures, somatization, desomatization, muscle tension, etc.</a>

+Scratch notes to integrate above:

+* If you don't want to or can't stand, you can get an upper body closer to standing by sitting on a more narrow stool (with no back) or more narrow chair (in needed), so that you arms can hang at your sides in a more natural way without hitting the \[sides of the seat of the chair], as if you were standing.
+And this can be helpful for upper-body balancing and alignment and feedback that's relatively harder to get a sense of while seated with e.g. one's arms/&#8203;hands in one's lap (though hands in lap is generally quite fine, all things being equal.)

 [<a href="#76h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]